Xetibo/ReSet-Doc/sections/literature.typ

 #subsection("Insights from literature")
 #subsubsection("User Interfaces")
-The Gnome Human Interface Guidelines @Gnome_human_guidelines are likely the most applicable for ReSet, as they are the most prominent in the Linux sphere and are directly meant to be used with GTK4, a potential user interface toolkit for ReSet.
+The Gnome Human Interface Guidelines @gnome_human_guidelines are likely the most applicable for ReSet, as they are the most prominent in the Linux sphere and are directly meant to be used with GTK4, a potential user interface toolkit for ReSet.
 While Reset does not intend to belong into the Gnome circle, for which